Rare events and disorder control the brittle yielding of well-annealed amorphous solids: Discussions

-We can now rationalize our numerical findings by the following physical picture which is based on the expectation that rare soft regions, and more specifically the largest of the softest ones appearing with a nonzero probability in the thermodynamic limit, play a crucial role in leading to shear banding for well-annealed glasses.
+We can now rationalize our numerical findings by the following physical picture that is based on the idea that rare soft regions, and more specifically the largest of the softest ones appearing with a nonzero probability in the thermodynamic limit, play a crucial role in leading to shear banding for well-annealed glasses.
 By inserting by hand such regions, which in macroscopically large samples would be randomly located in space, we found that they rearrange much before the rest of the material.
-This local plastic activity leads to the formation and alignment of Eshelby-like quadrupoles inside the seeds, which corresponds to the most favorable configuration from an energetic point of view~\cite{dasgupta2013yield}.
-The key point to then explain shear banding is that the aligned Eshelby quadrupoles induce contributions to the local stress that add up constructively along the direction of the seed major axis, and only there.
+This local plastic activity leads to the formation and alignment of Eshelby-like quadrupoles inside the seeds.
+(Plasticity {\it inside} the soft seed thus plays a crucial role, at variance with what happens for a crack or an inclusion.)
+The key point to then explain shear banding is that the aligned Eshelby quadrupoles induce contributions to the local stress that add up constructively along the direction of the seed's major axis, and only there.
 Due to the decay of the elastic interaction with distance (as $1/r^d$), the local stress generated by Eshelby relaxations is maximum near the tips of the ellipsoidal seed.
-We have confirmed numerically (see the SI), that the stress increase near the tips is of order $1$ during the initial shear-band propagation.
+We have confirmed numerically (see Appendix~\ref{app:local}) that the stress increase near the tips is of order $1$ during the initial shear-band propagation.
 This positive interference is at the root of shear banding.
-Indeed, provided the system is relatively homogeneous, which should be the case for well-annealed glasses in which the disorder strength is small, the tips should thus yield first upon further straining and then induce an even larger stress near the new tips.
+Indeed, provided the system is relatively uniform outside the seed, which should be the case for well-annealed glasses in which the disorder strength is small, the tips should thus yield first upon further straining and then induce an even larger stress near the new tips.
 A self-sustained process and a system-spanning shear band naturally ensues.